JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 According to _The Urantia Book_[^1] many of our basic contemporary scientific concepts are greatly in need of revision or completely new foundations.[^2] The Big Bang (BB) Theory, the so-called Standard Interpretation of Quantum Mechanics, and also Einstein’s Relativity Theory, all need revision or overthrow.

 > It is indeed difficult to find suitable words in the English language whereby to designate and wherewith to describe the various levels of force and energy—physical, mindal, or spiritual.
 These narratives cannot altogether follow your accepted definitions of force, energy, and power.
 There is such paucity of language that we must use these terms in multiple meanings.
-In this paper, for example, the word energy is used to denote all phases and forms of phenomenal motion, action, and potential, while force is applied to the pregravity, and power to the postgravity, stages of energy.[^3] [[UB 42:2.1](/en/The_Urantia_Book/42#p2_1)]
+In this paper, for example, the word energy is used to denote all phases and forms of phenomenal motion, action, and potential, while force is applied to the pregravity, and power to the postgravity, stages of energy.[^3] <a id="a35_594"></a>[[UB 42:2.1](/en/The_Urantia_Book/42#p2_1)]

 ## Deficiencies in Contemporary Human Cosmology in the early twenty-first century addressed by _The Urantia Book_